JaimeSCotta/KangooZE_BatteryOptimization/README.md

 In addition to the above, the following files were needed:

 - `pylog130.zip`: This executable program allows the connection to the Pylontech battery and possible transmission of data via the RS485 wire.
-- `Charging Algorithm.jar` and `Charging Algorithm`: These elements are required for the execution of the solution to the problem.
+- `ChargingAlgorithm-1.0-SNAPSHOT-jar-with-dependencies.jar` and `Charging Algorithm`: These elements are required for the execution of the solution to the problem.
 Knowing when should be charged the Kangoo ZE and when the Pylontech battery.
 - `KangooZE_App.zip`: This zip file contains the Android Studio project created for the estimation of the Kangoo ZE described in the thesis.

 ## Execution Instructions